Manoui/website/index.md

 {% include famous_combinations.html %}

-Uh-oh it looks like you have to be a male politician from North America if you want to be quoted somewhere.
+Uh-oh it looks like you have to be **a male politician from North America talking about politics** if you want to be quoted somewhere.
 Too bad if you don't enter this box, but you can always give it a try :)
+Now let's take a look at the combinations that yield non-famous quotes:

 {% include nonfamous_combinations.html %}

+Ok so it looks like european politicians that talk about sports are not really popular...
 Now that we have a better overview of the profile of speakers behind famous quotes, we can take a closer look at the quotes.

 ## Is the word 'platypus' often used in famous sentences?